niftools/blender_niftools_addon/docs/development/setup/sourcecode.rst

 **Windows**

 We use git bash.
-Download `msysgit <http://code.google.com/p/msysgit/downloads/list>`_ and follow the installer instructions.
+Download `git bash <https://git-scm.com/downloads>`_ installer and follow the instructions.

 **Fedora**::